wintertee/speit-moodle-spider/README.md

 - Install requirements:

-  - `pip install -r requirements.txt`
+  - For Unix or Linux: `pip install -r requirements.txt` or `pip3 install -r requirements.txt`

-  - or `pip3 install -r requirements.txt`
+  - For Windows: `pip install -r requirements-nt.txt` or `pip3 install -r requirements-nt.txt`

 - Make a copy of `config/conf.exemple.py` and rename it as `conf.py`